anklimsk/internal-ldap-based-phonebook/README.md

 Internal LDAP-based phonebook

-## This plugin provides next features:
+## This phonebook provides next features:

 - Authenticating users by membership in the LDAP security group for next roles:
   * `user` - read-only access without extended fields, allows to change